Democrat Warren's U.S. presidential campaign issues fundraising plea

 “We’re only days away from the biggest fundraising deadline of the year, and we’re at risk of missing our $20 million goal,” Warren’s campaign said on its website.

-In an email cited by CNBC, the campaign said its haul of a little over $17 million this quarter was “a good chunk behind where we were at this time last quarter.”
+In an email to supporters, the campaign said its haul of a little over $17 million this quarter was “a good chunk behind where we were at this time last quarter.”

 In the third quarter of 2019, Warren’s campaign reported raising $24.6 million, slightly behind the $25.3 million raised by U.S. Senator Bernie Sanders, the only other 2020 Democratic candidate to swear off big-money fundraisers.